A. M. Khanwilkar

-Ajay Manikrao Khanwilkar (born 30 July 1957) is a former Judge of the Supreme Court of India.
-He has also served as the Chief Justice of Madhya Pradesh High Court and Himachal Pradesh High Court and Judge of Bombay High Court.
+Ajay Manikrao Khanwilkar (born 30 July 1957) is a former judge of the Supreme Court of India who is currently serving as the Chairperson of Lokpal of India.
+He has also served as the chief justice of the Madhya Pradesh High Court and Himachal Pradesh High Court and as a judge of the Bombay High Court.

 Career

-He was enrolled as Advocate on 10 February 1982.
+Khanwilkar was enrolled as an advocate on 10 February 1982.
 He joined the chamber of Advocate Prafulachandra M Pradhan at Mulund.
-He practiced on Civil, Criminal and Constitutional sides before the Subordinate Courts, Tribunals and High Court of Judicature at Bombay on the Appellate side and Original side.
+He practiced on civil, criminal and constitutional sides before the subordinate courts, tribunals and High Court of Judicature at Bombay on the appellate side and original side.
 He also practiced exclusively in the Supreme Court of India from July 1984.

-He was appointed Additional Judge of the Bombay High Court on 29 March 2000 and confirmed as permanent Judge on 8 April 2002.
+He was appointed an additional judge of the Bombay High Court on 29 March 2000 and confirmed as permanent judge on 8 April 2002.

-He was appointed Chief Justice of the High court of Himachal Pradesh on 4 April 2013.
-Thereafter he was appointed Chief Justice of Madhya Pradesh High Court on 24 November 2013 and elevated to Supreme Court on 13 May 2016.
+He was appointed chief justice of the High court of Himachal Pradesh on 4 April 2013.
+Thereafter he was appointed chief justice of the Madhya Pradesh High Court on 24 November 2013 and elevated to Supreme Court on 13 May 2016.